UKPLab/CARE/docs/source/for_developers/before_you_start.rst

     * - ``make doc_sphinx``
       - Compile the Sphinx documentation (this documentation).
     * - ``make init``
-      - Initialize the database (creating tables from backend migrations)
+      -   Initialize the database and install npm packages in all utils/modules subdirectories.
+This command calls both make tables and make modules
     * - ``make test``
       - Running the backend api tests.
     * - ``make backup_db CONTAINER=<name>``